Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Republic of Korea Safran, South Korea’s longtime partner in aerospace and defense

-For over 45 years, Safran has supported South Korea’s aviation, defense and space industries by providing critical equipment and technologies.
-To leverage the existing relationship and further support Korean organizations, Safran has launched operations in Seoul in 2014 with the creation of Safran Korea.
+Since 1975, Safran has been supporting South Korea’s aviation, defense and space industries by providing critical equipment and technologies.
+To leverage the existing relationship and further support Korean organizations, Safran has established a physical presence in Seoul in 2014 with the creation of Safran Korea.

 Our activities

-Safran equips Korean full-service carriers (Korean Air, Asiana Airline) and low-cost carriers (e.g. Jeju Air, T’way Air) with critical equipment: CFM56® and LEAP® engines provided by CFM International, landing gears, wheels & brakes, nacelles, avionics, wiring, safety equipment, seats, cabin interiors.
+Safran is on board all Korean full-service carriers (Korean Air, Asiana Airline) and low-cost carriers (e.g. Jeju Air, T’way Air) with critical equipment: CFM56® and LEAP® -1A and -1B engines provided by CFM International, landing gears, wheels & brakes, nacelles, avionics, wiring, safety equipment, seats, cabin interiors.
 Safran also powers public and parapublic helicopters.

 Defense